rob518183/osm-styles/README.md

 ### Setting up the Fonts

 OSM data can have labels in many languages.
-The styles use the following fonts to support rendering in the many scripts labels need:
+The styles use the following fonts to support rendering in the many scripts the labels need:

 * [Google Noto](https://www.google.com/get/noto/)
 * [DejaVu](http://dejavu-fonts.org/)